 About Distance Counseling:

 Also known as Telepractice, Cyberpsychology, Text-Based Therapy, Telehealth, Behavioral Telehealth, and Online Therapy.
 Distance counseling is providing a psychotherapy service that is not “in person” and is facilitated through the use of technology.
-Such technology may include, but is not limited to, telephone, telefax, email, internet, or videoconference.
-Distance Counseling is subject to all practice and ethical considerations discussed in this document and in the law, rules and regulations governing licensed practice in New York State.
+Such technology may include, but is not limited to, telephone, telefax, email, internet, or video conference.
+Distance Counseling is subject to all practice and ethical considerations discussed in this document and in the law, rules and regulations governing licensed practice in New York State and New Jersey.

-Disadvantages include varying time zones, cultural differences, language barriers, and strength of internet connection which may impact the delivery of services.
-Clients may provide off-line contact information in case of a technology breakdown.
+Disadvantages include varying time zones, cultural differences, language barriers, and strength of internet connection which may impact the delivery of services Clients must provide off-line contact information in case of a technology breakdown.

 Scope of Practice: